Xander1233/hexdump/README.md

 ts-node ./src/index.ts <binfile>
 ```

-Every `return` prints the next 16 lines (If no lines are available the program exits)
+Every `return` prints the next 16 lines (If no lines are available the program exits).

 `escape` exits the program

 ### Generate a random binary file